Introduction to Wayfinder CRDs

 Custom Resource Definitions (CRDs) provide a way to extend the Kubernetes API.
 Kubernetes has several built-in resources such as pods and deployments.
 A CRD provides a specification for an additional custom Kubernetes resource.

 Wayfinder installs custom resources into the kubernetes API to provide specific functionality.
 From these, you can create custom objects in yaml based on the CRD specification, and then apply the object to Wayfinder.
-Once you create and apply these objects, you can manage them using the Kubernetes CLI (kubectl) and the Wayfinder CLI (wf).
-For users comfortable with creating instances of Kubernetes resources in yaml, the CRDs can be used for automations, creating custom policies, or extending Wayfinder to suit your needs.

 See the API Reference for descriptions of Wayfinder CRDs.